 Group decisions are harder than individual ones.
-Not because the options are more complex, but because every person in the group brings a preference, a bias, and a stake in the outcome.
+Not because the options are more complex, but because every person brings a preference, a bias, and a personal stake in the outcome.

 Why Group Decisions So Often End in Arguments